 There were meetings that felt so productive that would make me jump into working on the project non-stop.
 There were other meetings though that did make me feel like giving up.
 When one member feels like the direction the group is taking is not the one it should be taking, they ought to be ready to talk about it and express their opinion clearly.
 This was often not the case in some of our meetings.
 One of us felt left out at times and appeared not to be on the same page, but failed to make the others understand what the problem was, often making us feel guilty—I know I did!
 We did however try to communicate our ideas which the four of us seemed to agree on and tried hard to embrace what all five of us had to say.
 Maybe we didn’t try enough?

 Sometimes the urge to work individually can be so strong that does not allow one to make effort within a group.
 On the contrary, it can make one reject the efforts of the group altogether, only to produce an individual project, parallel to the initial, collective one.
-Gauthier, a friend and a member of another group in my studio, designed the image above which I feel depicts perfectly the only two ways things can move forward when working with others.
+Gauthier, a friend and a member of another group in my studio, designed the image below which I feel depicts perfectly the only two ways things can move forward when working with others.
 In our case, there was an—arguably small—shift towards the second mode of engagement, since not all of us were happy with producing a collective outcome.

 The reason I said I was happy with the end result even though it was ultimately not a collective outcome, was the way my group mates and I managed to work around that, embrace it and communicate it to the audience in a way that made it feel like a totally collective project.
 Yes, there were questions, yes, the tutors’ feedback did point out the obvious but in the end, we managed to make both outcomes appear to be a continuation of one another.
-It was a sacrifice we had to make in order to avoid disappointment and I have to admit, it did turn out to be a great feeling, knowing that you managed to dodge a problem that could have potentially gone sideways in terms of the end result.
+It was a sacrifice we had to make in order to avoid disappointment and I have to admit, it did turn out to be a great feeling, knowing that we managed to dodge a problem that could have potentially gone sideways in terms of the end result.